0xMR007/Lab4PurpleSec/docs/SETUP/README.md

 # Setup Documentation

+> **Note**: This is a V1.
+Feedback and contributions welcome.

 This directory contains detailed installation and configuration guides for all components of the **Lab4PurpleSec** environment.

+> **💡 Automation Available**: Most internal VMs can be deployed automatically using Vagrant and Ansible.
+See `../../automation/README.md` for automated deployment, or follow the manual guides below for complete control.

 ## Installation Guides